soldni/necessary/README.md

 # Necessary

 Python package that can be used to enforce optional dependencies are installed when a module is imported.
 Necessary stads for "Now Ensures Correct Existence of Select Software, or Add Resource Yourself!"

-Install with:
+Necessary is available on [PyPI](https://pypi.org/project/necessary/), and can be installed with the following command:

 ```bash
 pip install necessary